 Gift cards are impersonal.
 You don’t need to put a lot of thought into a gift card; just swipe your credit card and it’s done.

-Interest free loan to the company.
+Interest-free loan to the company.
 When you buy a gift card, the company takes your money right away and you don’t get any value in return – just the promise of future value.
 The company can then use your money for business activities while you hold an IOU.
-Your money is better off earning interest in a high yield savings account instead of being tied up in an IOU.
+Your money is better off earning interest in high yield savings accounts instead of being tied up in an IOU.